 New House System

-Two new houses, Columba (purple) and Kildare (orange), are added to existing houses, O’Dowling (green), O’Halloran (yellow), Moynihan (blue) and Treacey (red), to cope with the increasing numbers of students, formally commencing in 2013.
+Two new houses, Columba (purple) and Kildare (orange), were added to existing houses, O’Dowling (green), O’Halloran (yellow), Moynihan (blue) and Treacey (red), to cope with the increasing numbers of students, formally commencing in 2013.

 2017